 Before You Visit

 This information is intended for researchers wishing to visit the Texas State Library and Archives Commission at 1201 Brazos Street in Austin.
 Before you visit, please review the Guidelines for Patrons using our public service areas.
+If you or your group would like to request a guided tour, please complete our tour request form.

 Hours | Location and Directions | Parking | Resources | Sign In | Lockers | Registration | Equipment | Reproductions